BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

 ```
 Or to be more precise: (1) the PSBT has been updated with the `witness_utxo` information; (2) the PSBT has been signed; and (3) the PSBT has been finalized.

-> :information_source: **NOTE:** If you'd chosen to Update the PSBT with `utxoupdatepsbt`, you'd still need to use `walletprocesspsbt` to Sign it: it's the only Signer-role command for PSBTs that's available in `bitcoin-cli`.

 ## Create a PSBT the Easy Way
 #### PSBT Role: Creator, Updater